Genexa ‘Clean’ Medicine

 |

-UPDATE 2/26/23: Lume has deleted the link on its website to its clinical testing page (see before and after), though the page itself hasn’t been taken down, nor has the company’s clinically proven claims.
+UPDATE 2/26/23: Lume has deleted the link on its website to its clinical testing page (see before and after), though the page itself hasn’t been taken down, nor have the company’s clinically proven claims.
 Our original ad alert follows.

 “How did we achieve such great results as an aluminum-free deodorant?
 It’s the science behind Lume that makes us different,” the deodorant brand Lume says on its website.